Abhiplatia/temp-mail-site./replit.md

   - Temporary Email vs Email Aliases: Which Is Right for You?
   - Security Considerations When Using Temporary Email
   - The Future of Disposable Email Services
+- **Featured Images**: High-quality stock photos for each article with:
+  - Lazy loading and async decoding for performance
+  - FetchPriority="high" for hero images
+  - Motion-safe hover animations
+  - Descriptive alt text for accessibility
+- **Article Cards**: Professional card design with image overlays, gradient effects, and hover scale animations
 - **SEO Optimization**: Dynamic page titles and meta descriptions for each article
 - **Navigation**: Accessible from home page promotional section and footer